Sofia-Ortega/ParallelComputingProject/Report.md

 # CSCE 435 Group project

 ## 1. Group members:
-1. First
+1. Will Thompson
-2. Second
+2. Kirthivel Ramesh
-3. Third
+3. Sofia Ortega
-4. Fourth
+4. Sriabhinandan Venkatarama

 ---

 ## 2. _due 10/25_ Project topic

+Sorting Algorithms

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)